cloud-bulldozer/benchmark-operator/docs/scale_openshift.md

 `runtime_class` If this is set, the benchmark-operator will apply the runtime_class to the podSpec runtimeClassName.

+`annotations` If this is set, the benchmark-operator will set the specified annotations on the pods' metadata.

 `rosa` For clusters installed using ROSA.
 Following parameters will be required:

 `rosa.cluster_name` Name of cluster as it is shown on `rosa list clusters` command